At the risk of stating the obvious: Indonesia is absolutely huge.

 Mt Agung, northern Bali

 Lombok is right next door to Bali, just a 2,5-hour boat ride away.
-It doesn’t have all the cute little houses and Hindu shrines that you find on Bali, and to some it might be lacking a sense of honeymoon romance.
-Lombok is a bit less explored and you might say a bit more rugged, but that also makes it a great place to go.
+It might not have all the cute little houses and Hindu shrines that you find on Bali, but what it does have is unspoiled beaches and amazing nature without the crowds.
+Lombok is a bit less explored, but it’s also a more authentic place to go.
 You can read more about the sights and things to do on Lombok.

 The main attraction is Mount Rinjani, a volcano that you can hike up to as part of many multi-day trekking tours.
 The various waterfalls, villages, etc. around the island are also well worth exploring.
 Kuta on Lombok (not to be confused with Kuta on Bali) is a small and low-key surfer town that’s fun to visit as well.

-But the biggest magnet for visitors to Lombok are the Gili Islands, a group of three islands that have long been a backpacker favourite (although they’ve been going more upscale in recent years).
+But the biggest magnet for visitors to Lombok are the Gili Islands, a group of three islands that have long been a backpacker favorite.

 The biggest island, Gili Trawangan, is also the busiest.
 Trawangan sees an odd mix of tourists, ranging from backpackers to couples on holiday, to luxury tourists and maybe a corporate retreat or two in the handful of resorts.
 While only foot traffic and horse-drawn carriages are allowed on the island, it can be very busy along the main strip, not to mention there’s constant honking from passing horse carriages.
 For much quieter spots, rent a bicycle and go to the far side of the island.